Aspallar/Wiki-Up/README.md

 If you need to login to a wiki that does not use https then you should precede the wiki url with <code>http://</code>, be warned however that logging into a site via http will result in your username and password being transmitted in unencrypted plain text.

 If the wiki has a script path then you should enter the script path as part ofg the wiki url.
 You can determine the script path for a wiki by visiting the Special:Version page of the wiki and looking at the "Entry point URLs" section.
-For example [meta.miraheze.org](https://meta.miraheze.org/wiki/Special:Version) has a scropt path of "/w" so the wiki url to enter would be "meta.miraheze.org/w".
+For example [meta.miraheze.org](https://meta.miraheze.org/wiki/Special:Version) has a script path of "/w" so the wiki url to enter would be "meta.miraheze.org/w".

 If the wiki uses bot passwords, as [Gamepedia](https://help.gamepedia.com/Logging_in_to_third-party_tools) does, then you must use the *alternate format* of the bot password i.e. your username and a password of BotUsername@password.

 ### Uploading Files

-Click on the "Add Files" button to add files to the upload list.
+Click on the "Add Files" or "Add Folder" buttons to add files to the upload list.
 Alternatively you can drag and drop files from File Manager to the upload list.

 To remove files from the upload list, select files the files to remove an click the "Remove Files" button or press the *Delete* key.
 You can select multiple files to remove using the *shift* and *control* keys.